iominh/minhongrails.github.io/_posts/2013-06-09-new-design.md

 ---
 {% include JB/setup %}

-I'm never happy with my designs, which is why I'm constantly trying to improve them.
-My latest efforts have focused on improving usability and readability through better typography and responsive design.
-As a user with a high resolution screen, I often increase the font size of my browser to view sites with small fonts.
-On mobile, some sites don't even have mobile views, which hurts
+Recently I decided to change my design, so I greatly simplified everything (removed Isotope, distracting colors) and focused on large, readable fonts.

-Therefore, I greatly simplified my design and increased the default font size so that users shouldn't need to zoom in and should have an optimal view in their mobile device.
-I found inspiration in <a href="http://www.medium.com" target="_blank">Medium</a>, which has beautiful typography for optimal readability on all sorts of screens.
+I found inspiration from <a href="http://www.medium.com" target="_blank">Medium</a>, which has beautiful typography for optimal readability on all sorts of screens.
 I also came across Zach Holman's <a href="http://zachholman.com" target="_blank">web site</a> and so I "borrowed" some of his design elements.
 Lastly, the new design also